Report: Man United eye $209 million Dybala

 Stoke have been hit, very hard, by injuries, especially in defense as Geoff Cameron, Ryan Shawcross and Kevin Wimmer were all out for the 4-0 hammering to Chelsea at the weekend and then Bruno Martins Indi was injured late on.
 Mark Hughes‘ men have one win from their first six games and even though they are usually slow starters, recent displays have been worrying.

-With the PL’s top six, plus Everton, spending big and seeming to be head and shoulders above the rest, the scramble to stay out of the bottom three may be the best in recent memory.
+With the PL’s top six, plus Everton, spending big and seeming to be head and shoulders above the rest, the scramble to stay out of the bottom three may be the best (or most nerve-wracking, depending on who you support) in recent memory.
 If Crystal Palace can somehow recover from the worst start in league history they will drag a heck of a lot of teams into the relegation mire.

 CHICHARITO MISUSED?